Previewing and Debugging

-Debugging is a Preview mode option.
-When you preview a site and debugging is enabled, a console window at the bottom of your browser shows the status of each tag (for example, fired, not fired) in the container.
-This console window will appear only on your computer as you preview the site and is not visible to your site’s visitors.
+When debugging is enabled, a console window at the bottom of your browser shows detailed information about your tags, including their firing status and what data is being processed.
+This console window will appear only on your computer as you preview the site, and is not visible to your other website visitors.

 Click Preview → Debug to enable Debug Mode.

 In the left column of the Debug Panel you will see a list of all messages that have been pushed to the Data Layer, in the order that they were pushed.
 Selecting a message allows you to see a snapshot of the container state for a particular event on the page.